tube0013/tube_gateways/README.md

 *For Zigbee2mqtt - Only the CC2652p based gateway is supported at this time:*

 No need to pass any devices through to Zigbee2MQTT docker container setups.
-The docker containers for Zigbee2MQTT do not seem to work well with mdns, so use the ip address of the coordinator here.
+The docker containers for Zigbee2MQTT do not seem to work well with mdns, so for coordinators WITH Ethernet use the ip address of the coordinator here.

 in the Zigbee2MQTT `configuration.yaml`: